-The barb horse breed is one of the oldest horse breeds in the world, and is believed to originate from wild horses (the horse of the berber) in the Maghreb region in North Africa that were domesticated thousands of years ago.
-Other experts state that the breed originates from the Arabian horse breed, while others argue that they simply have a common ancestor (the Akhal Teke).
+The barb horse breed is one of the oldest horse breeds in the world and is believed to originate from wild horses (the horse of the Berber) in the Maghreb region in North Africa that were domesticated thousands of years ago.
+Other experts state that the breed originates from the Arabian horse breed, while others argue that they have a common ancestor (the Akhal Teke).

 The first studbook for this African breed was created in Algeria in the 1880s.
-The breed has however lost its popularity as their gates are not fancy and big enough for dressage, and their short back and stocky body is too heavy for competitive showjumping.
+The breed has, however, lost its popularity as their gates are not fancy and big enough for dressage, and their short back and stocky body are too heavy for competitive showjumping.
 Compared to sport horses, the barb horse is relatively small.
-A majority of African horse breeds are derived from the barb horse, so it has had a significant role in developing other horse breeds worldwide.
-It was often offered as a gift between royalties In South Africa, Central Africa and Northern Africa in the 1800s.
+Most African horse breeds are derived from the barb horse, so it has significantly developed other horse breeds worldwide.
+It was often offered as a gift between royalties In South Africa, Central Africa, and Northern Africa in the 1800s.

-At a first glance the barb horse looks similar to the Andalusian horse breed, however they have more qualities of hot-blooded horses while still being controllable (similar to the American quarter horse).
+At first glance, the barb horse looks similar to the Andalusian horse breed; however, it has more qualities of hot-blooded horses while still being controllable (identical to the American quarter horse).